 Become a Student Volunteer

 The Orientation and Induction team values student volunteers and welcomes expressions of interest to be a Student Volunteer Leader with the team.
-Students must have completed one Session of study at SCU to apply.
+Students must be currently enrolled and have completed one session or two terms of study at SCU to apply.

 On-campus volunteering involves:

 - Welcome commencing students to the University community

 - Assist new students with FAQs and refer them to the correct university support service

 - Be familiar with Orientation processes and online connection events

 - Provide event assistance with setting up and packing down

 - Assist with connecting events